Skip to main content

 Want to know more about JAG?

-Organization Profile: Jobs for America’s Graduates (JAG) is a nonprofit youth development program dedicated to helping at-risk young people graduate from high school and make successful transitions to postsecondary education or meaningful employment.
-JAG has served more than 500,000 youth since 1980 and expects to serve 42,000 young people in 700 schools and other locations in 30 states during the 2010-11 school year.
+Jobs for America’s Graduates (JAG) is a nonprofit youth development program dedicated to helping at-risk students graduate from high school and make successful transitions to post-secondary education or meaningful employment.
+JAG has served more than 500,000 youth since 1980.

-JAG’s mission is to keep young people in school through graduation and provide work-based learning experiences that will lead to career advancement opportunities or to enrollment in postsecondary education.
-It does this by establishing and supporting state organizations and local school districts committed to implementing the JAG Model for both in-school and out-of-school youth.
+JAG’s mission is to keep students in school through graduation and provide work-based learning experiences that will lead to career advancement opportunities or to enrollment in post-secondary education.
+This is accomplished by establishing and supporting state organizations and local school districts committed to implementing the JAG Model for both in-school and out-of-school youth.
 JAG Model programs deliver a unique set of services to targeted youth in high school, including 12 months of post-graduation follow-up services.

 Program Structure/Design: JAG has model program applications designed to meet the needs of youth in middle school, high school, and youth who have dropped out of school.
 Trained career specialists work with schools, businesses, and community organizations to develop classroom instruction, extracurricular activities, and work-based learning opportunities.